 WHAT YOU'LL NEED

-Although you don't necessarily need to clean the battery if you're discarding it, you may need some water mixed with baking soda to clean the tray the battery is placed on or the clamps of the cables that connect it to the car.
-If you can’t detect any corrosion (which will appear as a fluffy or powdery greenish-white deposit) affecting the battery, then this step will not be required.
+Although you don't necessarily need to clean the battery if you're discarding it, you may want some water mixed with baking soda to clean the tray the battery is placed on and the clamps of the cables that connect it to the car.
+If you don't see any corrosion (which will appear as a fluffy or powdery greenish-white deposit) affecting the battery, then this step will not be required.
 Once you disconnect the battery, you can proceed to clean the entire area, getting everything ready for your replacement battery.
-You'll also need a wrench, as well as the safety equipment discussed below.
+You'll also need a wrench or a ratchet and socket.
 The size of the socket may vary by vehicle — American cars will usually need a ½", 5/16" or 3/8" wrench, while common sizes for imports are 10 and 12 mm.

-Advance Auto Parts stores offer Free battery testing and installation
+Advance Auto Parts stores offer free battery testing and installation*.

 Depending on the make and model of your vehicle, disconnecting car battery components might be more difficult than you think from the start.
 The battery may be right under the hood or hidden under a plastic cover.
 In some models, it might be located in the back, usually in the trunk behind the lining.
 Some models even have the battery under the floorboard or the rear seat.
 Look around to find it or consult your owner's manual for information specific to your vehicle.

 Before disconnecting the battery clamps, take some basic but important safety precautions.
 Examine the battery closely — is there any sign of heavy corrosion?
 If so, it may be difficult to remove the clamps.
 In this case, do not use power tools or a hammer to try to remove the clamps.
 You might need to contact a professional to help you remove the battery safely.